New Patients:

-Dental implants are one of modern dentistry’s greatest achievements, offering a permanent solution for missing teeth that look, feel, and function just like natural teeth.
-When you lose a tooth due to injury, decay, or disease, it affects more than just your smile.
+Dental implants are one of modern dentistry’s greatest achievements.
+They offer a permanent solution for missing teeth that look, feel, and function just like real teeth.
+When you lose a tooth because of injury, decay, or disease, it affects more than just your smile.
 Missing teeth can impact your ability to eat, speak clearly, and feel confident in social situations.

-Unlike temporary solutions such as removable dentures, dental implants provide a strong foundation for replacement teeth by fusing with your jawbone.
-This restorative dentistry approach not only restores your smile but also preserves bone structure, prevents facial sagging, and delivers long-lasting results that can potentially last a lifetime with proper care.
+Unlike temporary and removable solutions, dental implants are a strong foundation for replacement teeth by fusing with your jawbone.
+This restorative dentistry approach preserves bone structure, prevents facial sagging, and delivers long-lasting results that can last a lifetime.

-Dr. Jenson uses advanced digital technology to place dental implants.
-From in-office 3-D imaging to surgical-guided oral surgery, your experience in our office is designed to support a stable, lasting outcome.
+Dr. Erik Jenson uses advanced digital technology to place dental implants.
+From in-office 3D imaging to surgical-guided oral surgery, your experience in our office will support a stable, lasting outcome.
 Dr. Jenson takes the time to evaluate all aspects of your oral health as part of the treatment process, addressing any concerns along the way to ensure success.

 Types of Dental Implants

 We offer comprehensive implant dentistry services tailored to your unique needs.
 Whether you need to replace a single tooth, multiple teeth, or all your teeth, our experienced team can help.
-We’re here so you can get beautiful and functional teeth.
+We’re here to help you get beautiful, functional teeth.

 Single Tooth Implants